Cluster headache: Prevention

 Management for cluster headache is divided into three primary categories: abortive, transitional, and preventive.
 Preventive treatments are used to reduce or eliminate cluster headache attacks; they are generally used in combination with abortive and transitional techniques.

 Verapamil

 The recommended first-line preventive therapy is verapamil, a calcium channel blocker.
 Verapamil was previously underused in people with cluster headache.

-Improvement can be seen in an average of 1.7 weeks for episodic CH and 5 weeks for chronic CH when using a dosage of ranged between 160 and 720 mg (mean 240 mg/day).
-Preventive therapy with verapamil is believed to work because it has an effect on the circadian rhythm and on CGRPs.
-As CGRP-release is controlled by voltage-gated calcium channels.
+Improvement can be seen in an average of 1.7 weeks for episodic cluster headache and 5 weeks for chronic cluster headache when using a dosage of ranged between 160 and 720 mg (mean 240 mg/day).
+Preventive therapy with verapamil is believed to work because it has an effect on the circadian rhythm and on CGRPs as CGRP-release is controlled by voltage-gated calcium channels.

 Glucocorticoids

 Since these compounds are steroids, there is little evidence to support long-term benefits from glucocorticoids, but they may be used until other medications take effect as they appear to be effective at three days.
 They are generally discontinued after 8–10 days of treatment.
 Prednisone is given at a starting dose of 60–80 milligrams daily; then it is reduced by 5 milligrams every day.
 Corticosteroids are also used to break cycles, especially in chronic patients.